cisnerosatcharlotte/cisnerosatcharlotte.github.io/README.md

 -       Charlotte citizens who would be able to access information on services and resources by the light rail in Spanish and English.
 -       The global community who would be able to access the information on The Levine Museum of the New South website.

+# Need help?

+On July 1, 2024, Melissa Sagastume kindly produced a "How to Use" GitHub video tutorial.
+[Click here](https://youtu.be/ETfuR3FKebY) to watch her video explaining the basics of GitHub and how to modify the [latinXrail](https://latinxrail.com) website from its GitHub repository.

 # Greene Lab's Lab Website Template

 We are thankful to the Greene Lab's Lab Website Template.
 Our code is strongly based on their.